georgebusby/admixture_in_africa/README.md

 ### figures/
 contains figures generated from plotting_scripts

-### natural_selection/
-code for our local ancestry based natural selection software and associated helper programs

 ### packages_dev/
 a directory of package(s) where I have started to store useful functions (mostly for plotting)

 ### packages_ext/
 external libraries that I use, for example, Dan Lawson's library for editing fineSTRUCTURE output

-### painting/
-scripts to run chromosome painting

 ### plotting_scripts/
 code to make plots for what will be final paper figures

-Please contact me if you are interested in any of this code BEFORE forking / downloading.
-Many thanks.